-- Does the UI perform as per specification despite the change in language?
+- Does the UI perform as per specification despite the language change?

-- Does the UI get affected due to a change in language?
+- Does the UI get affected due to a language change?

 - Do the hyperlinks function properly?

-- Does the keyboard shortcuts perform after language change?
+- Do the keyboard shortcuts perform after language change?

 - Does the UI support multiple keyboards depending on the region?